 AATL, or Adobe Approved Trust List, is an Adobe program that lets users create reliable digital signatures when the signed document is opened with Adobe Acrobat or Adobe Reader.

-Through this program, Adobe enables users around the world to electronically sign documents, certifying them to comply with most regulatory requirements around the world.
-This makes them not only reliable for the users, but legally binding in most countries.
+Through this program, Adobe enables users worldwide to electronically sign documents, certifying them to comply with most regulatory requirements worldwide.
+This makes them reliable for users and legally binding in most countries.

 How does AATL work?

 AATL is an approved trust list.
 Adobe carefully vets and selects the members of that list to ensure that their services and credentials meet their requirements.

 To state it, Adobe uses its giant platform and reputation to back up its members in front of other organizations and countries.

 Once the members are admitted onto the approved trust list, they become certification authorities and can develop tools to verify and validate electronic signatures.

 As mentioned, AATL helps you acquire legal validity for your signatures worldwide.
 Since Signaturely is fully compliant with AATL, your signatures will be valid in most countries.